 “Bot Seeks Bot” offers a behind-the-scenes look at the private and social lives of the secret cabal behind The Guild of Calamitous Intent.
 As one of The Council of Thirteen embarks upon a homosexual date with a fellow robot, Brock, O.S.I.’s Shore Leave (Hammer), Doc Venture and the hydrocephalic dwarf Master Billy Quizboy (also Hammer) crash a supervillain disco party and kick off a series of events that leads to what could have been one hell of a cliffhanger for the entire season.
 It could have been, had there not been one more episode to go.

-In the penultimate episode of the series, “The Devil’s Grip”, the Monarch and the beautiful (though masculine-voiced) Dr. Mrs. the Monarch (formerly “Doctor Girlfriend”, as voiced by Hammer) finally have victory in their grubby paws, but the now dejected Hatred and Gary may, through no valid fault (or credit) of their own, may just have some impact on the game’s outcome, even as the Monarch delivers one of the best (and most telling) episodes of the season “Who the FUCK is Gary?”
+In the penultimate episode of the series, “The Devil’s Grip”, the Monarch and the beautiful (though masculine-voiced) Dr. Mrs. the Monarch (formerly “Doctor Girlfriend”, as voiced by Hammer) seem to finally have victory in their grubby paws.
+That is until the now-dejected Hatred and Gary, through no valid fault (or credit) of their own, may just have some impact on the game’s outcome, even as the Monarch delivers one of the best (and most telling) lines of the season: “Who the FUCK is Gary?”